AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 12. Raw data to be stored in financial_data_articles_raw
 13. Processable Data created and set up, zip stored in Data/ folder
 14. Market data and articles formatted ready for bert transformation, excluding combination
+15. 1w and 2w compilation done and files uploaded to data folder under merged_finance_1w_2w parts 1,2,3,4

 # tasks pending/ongoing -
 1. Article data and market data formatted separately and added.
-Combination along with 1w and 2w dates remaining
+Combination along with 1w and 2w dates remaining - DONE
 2. Text analytics:
 i.
 Building the vocabulary of the text data. ii.
 First 5 to 10 elements and their counts.